SgtSwagrid/Boards/README.md

 ```scala
 def rule: Rule = setup |> loop
 ```
-In the above, we start by setting up the game board by putting the pieces in their starting locations, then we enter the main game loop.
+In the above, we start by setting up the game board, then we enter the main game loop.

-Now, it should be possible to move pieces around.
+Now the `Player`s can move pieces around.
 But the `Game` will never end as `Rule.alternatingTurns` goes forever and we have no termination condition.
 In chess, the game ends when the current `Player` has no legal moves.
 For this, we can use the `?:` operator (read: orElse) which specifies some alternative behaviour to use precisely when there are no legal `Action`s in the main path:
 ```scala
 pieces.ofActivePlayer.actions ?: Effect.endGame(Draw)